-Workshops, retreats and study groups are conducted by Jakob Leschly.
-Jakob has been appointed by Dzongsar Khyentse Rinpoche as his resident teacher in Australia.
+Most of Siddhartha's Intent Australias' workshops, retreats and study groups are conducted by Jakob Leschly.
+Jakob has been appointed by Dzongsar Khyentse Rinpoche as a resident teacher in Australia.
 He began his studies of Buddhism in 1974 and has studied with numerous great teachers, particularly Kyabje Dilgo Khyentse Rinpoche, Dudjom Rinpoche and Dzongsar Khyentse Rinpoche.
-Jakob completed a three year retreat in 1984 and has since worked as a translator and interpreter as well as a philosophy and meditation instructor, also completing a BA in Tibetan Studies.
-He now lives with his family in New South Wales and teaches in Australia and New Zealand.
+Jakob completed a three year retreat in 1984.
+Since then he has worked as a translator, interpreter and as a philosophy and meditation instructor.
+He has also completed a BA in Tibetan Studies.
+He now lives NSW.

 Jangchub has been a student of Dzongsar Khyentse Rinpoche for thirty years.
 During this time she has been actively involved with Vajradhara Gonpa and was requested by Rinpoche to become an instructor for Siddhartha’s Intent Australia at Vajradhara Gonpa in 1995.